wealthledger/docu/README.md

     Entry }|--|| Account : AccountId
     Entry }|--|| Instrument : InstrumentId
     Entry {
-        int Id PK
+        uuid Id PK
-        int TransactionId FK "Transaction where the movement ocuurred in" enum Type "Entry type"
+        uuid TransactionId FK "Transaction where the movement ocuurred in" enum Type "Entry type"
-        date EntryDate "Date when the movement was is booked - typically the bookdate by the bank" date(null) ValueDate "Value date for cash movements, relevant for interest" int AccountId FK "Account in which the movement occurred" int InstrumentId FK "Instrument subject to the movemnt" decimal Units "Amount of units that changed" decimal(null) Price "Market or indication price of the instrument at the time of movement" enum(null) PriceType "Price type, i.e. PerUnit or Percent"
+        date EntryDate "Date when the movement was is booked - typically the bookdate by the bank" date(null) ValueDate "Value date for cash movements, relevant for interest" uuid AccountId FK "Account in which the movement occurred" uuid InstrumentId FK "Instrument subject to the movemnt" decimal Units "Amount of units that changed" decimal(null) Price "Market or indication price of the instrument at the time of movement" enum(null) PriceType "Price type, i.e. PerUnit or Percent"